I love the systematic theology that Jesus gave His disciples.

 After this, systematic theology became more of an academic discipline focusing more on theology’s relationship to cultural and philosophical trends than on teaching the gospel.

-His work dominated Protestantism throughout the 19th century until it was challenged in the 20th century by Karl Barth and expanded upon by Paul Tillich.
-Neither Barth nor Tillich was an evangelical Christian, but their work dominated 20th-century theology and is still a powerful force in seminaries today.
+His work dominated Protestantism throughout the 19th century until it was challenged in the 20th century by Karl Barth (1886 – 1968) and expanded upon by Paul Tillich (1886 – 1965) Neither Barth nor Tillich was an evangelical Christian, but their work dominated 20th-century theology and is still a powerful force in seminaries today.

 Systematic Theology in My Life

-That was for my own edification and discipline, but she had another method she used for herself.
+That was for my edification and discipline, but she used another method for herself.
 I still have copies of the typed sheets she created in the 1940s with every verse containing the word “tongue” copied out.
 Then she looked at all the good and bad comments on the tongue and applied them to her life.
 She always used her tongue to bless and heal and never to demean or harm.

 I have learned my system from her and have been blessed to live in an age where the task of gathering all the scripture on a topic has been facilitated by the computer and Bible software that lets us list every verse with the word “tongue” in a moment: 129 tongues in 126 verses.
 I do this regularly when issues come up in my life dealing with love, children, fear, faith, or care about tomorrow.